Naotsun19B/PulldownBuilder/README.md

 - (2022/06/12) v1.6
   Added comparison blueprint node between pull-down structures
   The settings related to appearance are saved for each individual, and the settings related to redirect processing are saved in the project share
-  Added `PulldownListGenerator` to generate a pulldown list from the input settings
+  Added `PulldownListGenerator` to generate a pull-down list from the input settings

 - (2022/04/06) v1.5
   Fixed errors when building with strict includes